Wednesday, December 12, 2018

 Flat Earth and other Myths

-Though most educated people believed the Earth was round, some still believed it was flat.
-Columbus was not trying to prove the Earth was round, but he decided to cross the ocean because the Earth is round.
-Columbus believed the Earth was smaller than it is, while the Spanish Council believed it was bigger.
-The Council believed Columbus would fail because if the Earth was bigger, and covered with water, his ships soon would run out of provisions and everyone would die.
-Though Columbus' opinion was contrary to the theories of most of the ancients, he was influenced by respected cosmographers who believed the Earth was smaller, like Pliny, Ptolemy, and Paolo Toscanelli, who was his contemporary.
+Though most educated people believed the Earth was round, its shape was not a settled argument.
+Though Columbus was not trying to prove the Earth was round, he decided to cross the ocean because the Earth is round.
+Columbus believed the Earth was smaller than it is, while the Spanish council believed it was bigger.
+The council believed Columbus would fail because if the Earth was bigger, and covered with water, his ships soon would run out of provisions, and everyone would die.
+Though Columbus’ opinion was contrary to the theories of most of the ancients, he was influenced by respected cosmographers who believed the Earth was smaller, including Pliny, Ptolemy, and Paolo Toscanelli, who was his contemporary.
+[47]

-However, the Council believed in a number of myths in regards to the Earth, like, "the world was infinite and that would be impossible to reach the eastern limits even after years of sailing… They quoted... the ancient doubt as to whether the ocean was navigable... or in the event it was navigable, whether one was likely to find land on the other side; but if there were land, it was unlikely it was inhabited; but if it were uninhabited, it was unlikely that one could set out to find it… Those who professed to know more... maintained that only a small body of land in the southern hemisphere was left uncovered because the rest was under water; therefore, it was possible to sail only along coast lines… And they said more: sailing straight West, as Columbus planned, would mean one could never return, for supposing the world were round, going West was sinking downhill out of the hemisphere described by Ptolemy; it would be necessary to return uphill, which is something ships cannot do…”
+The Spanish council believed in a number of myths in regard to the Earth as well.
+Some of them believed “the world was infinite and that would be impossible to reach the eastern limits even after years of sailing… They quoted... [that] the ancient doubt as to whether the ocean was navigable... or in the event it was navigable, whether one was likely to find land on the other side; but if there were land, it was unlikely it was inhabited; but if it were uninhabited, it was unlikely that one could set out to find it… Those who professed to know more... maintained that only a small body of land in the southern hemisphere was left uncovered because the rest was under water; therefore, it was possible to sail only along coast lines… And they [the Spanish council] said more: sailing straight West, as Columbus planned, would mean one could never return, for supposing the world were round, going West was sinking downhill out of the hemisphere described by Ptolemy; it would be necessary to return uphill, which is something ships cannot do…” [50]

 Discovery

-The word "Discover" never meant “the first person to find desolate land” in Columbus’ historical context.
+The word Discover never meant “the first person to find desolate land” in Columbus’ historical context.
 Rather it means Columbus discovered a continent people from the Old World did not know existed back then.
 The New World was not on the maps until Columbus had discovered it.
-To read more in-depth about the subject, please click here: http://www.officialchristophercolumbus.com/2018/08/did-columbus-discover-america-what-does.html

 Legacy